Lecture Notes in Cosmology: Boltzmann equation for baryons

-with a similar expression, but with different $|\mathcal{M}|^2$, for $c_{ep}$.
-Note the $a/E(q)$ factor in the above definition of $c_{e\gamma}$ that we have left in evidence in order to recall that it comes comes from changing the affine parameter derivative for the conformal time derivative in the Boltzmann equation, cf Eq.~\eqref{pertBoltzeqgeneralscalarpert}.

-An important approximation that we are making is the following: we are considering all the electron ionised (hence the name baryonic plasma).
-This is fine before recombination, of course, but it does not work after.
-After recombination, electrons and protons (and also helium) can be considered altogether as collisionless baryons.
+Recall that we are considering free electrons and protons here (hence the name baryonic plasma).
+After recombination, electrons and protons form hydrogen atoms which can be treated as a collisionless species.
 Therefore, their evolution is governed by equations identical to the ones we have developed earlier for CDM.

-We are going to exploit again the fact that electrons and protons are non-relativistic, as we did for CDM, and take moments of the perturbed Boltzmann equations.
+We are going to exploit the fact that electrons and protons are non-relativistic and will simply consider the first two moments of their perturbed Boltzmann equations.
+In particular, we use the left hand sides of Eqs.~\eqref{deltaeqgeneric} and \eqref{Vequationgeneral}, but with $w_e = w_p = 0$ and no pressure perturbations.
+We then have: